Whitman-Walker Health to Open New Health Care Home in 2015

 “In the final analysis, the Board of Directors decided that it was in the best interest of Whitman-Walker, its patients and stakeholders to enter into a long-term lease with Furioso Development LLC for the entire building at 1525 14th Street NW,” said Blanchon.
 “This option allows us to secure new space in less than two years, lets us expand existing services and add new ones, is affordable, enables us to remain in our current neighborhood, and does not negatively impact our current operations at Elizabeth Taylor Medical Center.”

-With this decision finalized, the Board will now use 2013 to look at the best way to use our existing facilities, Elizabeth Taylor Medical Center and Max Robinson Center in Anacostia, to fulfill our mission in the future.
+With this decision finalized, the Board will now use 2013 and 2014 to look at the best way to use our existing facilities, Elizabeth Taylor Medical Center and Max Robinson Center in Anacostia, to fulfill our mission in the future.
 Both centers will still be used for patient services and administrative offices.
 WWH plans to actively solicit input from the community and key stakeholders as part of its deliberative process before making any final decisions about such assets.

 "We will never be able to meet the health care needs of our community and provide the highest quality care in outdated, crowded buildings that were not designed for 21st Century health care,” said Raymond Martins, MD, Chief Medical Officer of Whitman-Walker.
 “As a physician who sees patients every day, I am heartened to know that Whitman-Walker's leaders have a vision for the future that will ensure that every patient is treated in a comfortable, confidential, state-of-the art environment.
 This decision is true to our vital mission of high-quality, community-based compassionate care."